Publication Date: May 25, 2011

 The Story in the Stars is the first novel in the Gateway to Gannah series and is unique in that it is a mixture of science fiction (sci-fi) and Christian fiction.

 I grew up in a very restrictive Christian home and to say I don’t practice religion might be mild.
 I actively avoid the topic.
 That said, when I realized that this novel was to be a mixture of sci-fi and religion, I was intrigued.
 These are not two topics that would seem to naturally go together—especially as we’re talking traditional religion on this planet.
 What Anderson has pulled off in The Story in the Stars is nothing less than astounding.
 Not only was I pulled into the story and interested in the fate of Dassa, I didn’t constantly scoff and roll my eyes at the religious aspect because the author joins her topics logically.

 Don’t get me wrong, I’ll recommend The Story in the Stars all day to those who read Christian fiction.
-The idea that God is greater than we could imagine was pretty heavy-handed, though Anderson’s writing skill kept the reader from the feeling of being hit over the head.
+The idea that God is greater than we could imagine was pretty heavy-handed though Anderson’s writing skill kept this reader from the feeling of being hit over the head.
 Dassa, the main character, is deeply religious and invested in her faith.
-Her culture and world though are not ours.
+But her culture and world are not ours.
 There’s also the idea that suffering is inherent in religion.
 There’s a need to have faith in oneself and not believe what the world thinks of you.